wiktor-falek/bonfire/README.md

-# Bonfire - A real time chat application (totally not a Discord clone)
+# Bonfire - A real time browser chat application

 ## Technologies used